noah-ing/PriceHawk/cline_docs/techContext.md

 3. Database is backed up with version tagging
 4. Application is built with production optimizations
 5. Files are deployed to SiteGround via FTP
-6. PM2 restarts the application
+6. PHP restart script is used to restart the application
 7. Health checks verify successful deployment

 ### 2. Production Readiness Features